 Professional Car Diagnostic Tools

 Service functions, coding, and programming capabilities are the main advantages of professional diagnostic tools.
 You can tune, remap, and otherwise customize the ECU and perform tens of service and diagnostic functions.
-They’re more expensive and, therefore, what they can do are excellent.
+They’re more expensive and, therefore, what they can do is excellent.
 However, this type of diagnostic tool ONLY suits professionals working in auto repair shops.
 If you are a professional automotive technician or diagnostic specialist and ECU programming is not your priority, think about the Launch X431 V+.
-But if you regularly program ECU of BMW or Mercedes Benz vehicles with J2534, consider taking Autel Maxisys Elite.
+But if you regularly program ECU of BMW or Mercedes Benz vehicles with J2534, consider taking the Autel Maxisys Elite.

 How Much Should I Expect to Pay?

 DIY-ers should expect to spend somewhere around $100 – $1,000 for a high-quality diagnostic scanner.
-Models in this price range typically include full-system diagnosis and service functions such as Oil Reset, ABS Bleeding, Injector Coding, EPB Reset, BMS Service, SAS Calibration, DPF Regeneration, etc. The features they omit also tend to be the one’s hobbyists and home mechanics won’t use anyway, things like ECU coding that require more advanced knowledge to do successfully.
+Models in this price range typically include full-system diagnosis and service functions such as Oil Reset, ABS Bleeding, Injector Coding, EPB Reset, BMS Service, SAS Calibration, DPF Regeneration, etc. The features they omit also tend to be what hobbyists and home mechanics won’t use anyway, things like ECU coding requiring more advanced knowledge to do successfully.
 A typical choice for you, if you want to have such a scan tool around $500, is the Autel MK808BT.
 The Budget Buy is the Bluedriver that is only about $100.
 Somewhere in the middle is the FOXWELL NT624 Elite, which costs you around $250.

 A professional automotive technician or diagnostic specialist is most likely looking at a budget from $1,000+ to $3,000+.
 Expect to be on the higher end of that spectrum if you need more sophisticated service functions or complicated performances like car key coding, programming, or ECU mapping.
-With the budget around $1,000 to $1,200, you can buy a professional car diagnostic tool like Autel Maxisys Elite, my favorite choice ever.
+With a budget of around $1,000 to $1,200, you can buy a professional car diagnostic tool like Autel Maxisys Elite, my favorite choice ever.
 It can do almost everything in your shop, from Oil Reset to ABS bleeding, key programming, or ECU coding/programming.

 Compatibility and Vehicle Coverage

 The OBD2 code system is universal on all vehicles made in 1996 and later.
-Most professional car diagnostic scanners have broad compatibility for essential diagnostic functions, but the same may not be true of the service functions, “active tests”, or multi-system diagnostic abilities.
+Most professional car diagnostic scanners have broad compatibility for essential diagnostic functions, but the same may not be true of the service functions, “active tests,” or multi-system diagnostic abilities.

 With BlueDriver, for example, you can read necessary information from any vehicle with an OBD2 port.
 It can also read and clear Enhanced Codes for ABS, SRS, and transmissions systems, but not all cars.
 Those services are only available for select brands and vehicle model years.

 The same is true of more advanced professional scanners.
 The Autel Maxisys Elite is compatible with more than 10,000 models, but not all service functions will be available for all of them.
-The most limited is the J2534 ECU programming, which can only do on two manufacturers BMW and Mercedes.
+The most limited is the J2534 ECU programming, which can only be done on two manufacturers BMW and Mercedes.